ralphje/destructify/docs/fields.rst

    You can fix this by ensuring all consecutive bit fields align to a byte in total, or, alternatively, you can specify :attr:`realign` on the last :class:`BitField` to realign to the next byte.

+   .. attribute:: BitField.length

+      The amount of bits to read.

    .. attribute:: BitField.realign